Book – How to Win Friends and Influence People (Review)

 - Be a good listener.

-- Talks in terms of other person’s interest.
+- Talks in terms of other people’s interests.

-- Let the other person talk and listen attentively and refrain from interrupting.
-Until other person has something left to say he will not be attentive to what you have to say.
+- Let the other person talk, listen attentively, and refrain from interrupting.
+Until the other person has something left to say, he will not be attentive to what you say.

 - Compared to what we ought to be, we are only half awake.

-- There is nothing either good or bad, but our thinking makes it so. – Shakespeare
+- Nothing is good or bad, but our thinking makes it so. – Shakespeare

 - Most folks are about as happy as they make up their minds to be – Abraham Lincoln

-If you decide start reading I would suggest start with How to win friends and influence people this book and if you are already a reader and feel you don’t need to learn such simple stuff read this and you will be amazed at improvement you can bring in your daily conversation for good.
+If you decide to start reading, I suggest starting with How to Win Friends and Influence People.
+If you are already a reader and feel you don’t need to learn such simple stuff, read this, and you will be amazed at the improvement you can bring to your daily conversation for good.

-Hope this review inspire to get this book, which is worth more than course and change your communication for good.
+I hope this review inspires you to get this Book, which is worth more than any course you may take to improve your communication.

-Do share your feedback in comments.
+Do share your feedback in the comments.
 I would love to hear from you.